3D Printer Policy

-The Sparta Public Library provides notary service, free of charge to residents of Sparta Township.
+The Sparta Public Library provides notary service, free of charge to Sparta Library cardholders.
 The fee for notaries for non–residents is $2.50 per signature.

 This service is available to anyone, provided that they produce a valid form of identification bearing their signature and current home address.

 Notaries Public employed by the Sparta Library reserve the right to refuse service if they deem requests to notarize are inappropriate or illegal.

 Notarizations may not commence within 20 minutes before library closing time.